Last updated: May 2020

 Like many sites, we use “cookies” to collect information.
 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Site.

 If you contact us via our website, you may provide us with personal data when completing online health or contact forms.
-We use Mailchimp for our mailing list.
+We use drip for our mailing list.
 Both of these services store the data that you submit for our records of client management only.

 EMAILS, BOOKINGS & SERVICES